callmeUmer/django-JWT-auth/README.md

 # JWT based django boilerplate

-This repositor is used as a quick testing of frontend's authentication module.
+This repositor is used for quick testing of frontend's authentication module.